Eschatologue/CM_wiki/docs/equipment/weapon/index.md

 - ### :weapon-prop-loading:{ .lg } Loading

-    Because of the time required to load this weapon, you can fire only one piece of ammunition from it when you use an :rsc-a: **Action**, :rsc-b: **Bonus Action**, or :rsc-r: **Reaction** to fire it, regardless of the number of attacks you can normally make.
+    Because of the time required to load this weapon, you can fire only one piece of ammunition from it when you use an **:rsc-a: Action**{ .rsc }, **:rsc-b: Bonus Action**{ .rsc }, or **:rsc-r: Reaction**{ .rsc } to fire it, regardless of the number of attacks you can normally make.

 - ### :weapon-prop-mounted:{ .lg } Mounted

     This weapon is normally used while attached to a tripod, vehicle, or other bracing mount.
-You can mount or unmount this weapon as an :rsc-a: **Action**.
+You can mount or unmount this weapon as an **:rsc-a: Action**{ .rsc }.
 While it is mounted, it can't be moved.
 It can only be used to make an attack while unmounted if held by a creature with a Strength score of at least 15.

 </div>